Optimal Design Emulators: A Point Process Approach: Optimal Design Emulator

-An example of the design obtained from the design emulator in 2 dimensions is shown in Figure \ref{fig:dppdesign} along with 2 random realizations of the fixed-rank DPP drawn according to Algorithm 1 and a design constructed using the space-filling design function \texttt{cover.design} of \citet{Nychka:etal:2015}.
-Comparisons in terms of the determinants of the correlation matrices for the resulting designs as well as their runtimes are summarized in Table \ref{tab:desruns}.
-Since it is typically recommended to perform random restarts of \texttt{cover.design} to obtain a solution closer to the global optima, we report the runtime for 0 and 100 restarts.
+An example of the design obtained from Algorithm~\ref{alg2} in 2 dimensions is shown in Figure \ref{fig:dppdesign} along with 2 random realizations of the fixed-rank DPP drawn according to Algorithm~\ref{alg1} and a design constructed using the space-filling \texttt{cover.design} of \citet{Nychka:etal:2015}.
+Comparisons in terms of the determinants, integrated mean-squared prediction error (IMSPE) and runtimes are summarized in Table \ref{tab:desruns}.
 Note that for any random realization of the fixed-rank DPP there is no guarantee that the sampled points will be especially good in terms of space-fillingness; here the two samples drawn seem poor.
-However, the design emulator results in a design that empirically fills the space well and also produces the best criterion value.
+However, the design emulator results in a design that empirically fills the space well and also produces the best determinant criterion value.
 At the same time, the design emulator was the fastest of all methods (even using unoptimized \texttt{R} code).
-While running random restarts of \texttt{cover.design} improved the criterion, it also significantly increases the computational cost.
+While running 100 restarts of \texttt{cover.design} improved the criterion, it also increases the computational cost.
+As one might expect, the \texttt{cover.design} does provide the best IMSPE metric, but the design emulator is not too far behind, and is an order of magnitude better than the random DPP designs.
+The difference comes down to how the design emulator and \texttt{cover.design} behave near the boundaries of the region, reflecting the differing goals of entropy-optimal designs versus IMSPE-optimal designs.